 Description

 To the south of the house stands an L-shaped two storey outbuilding with a part hipped, part gabled slated roof.
-The east façade features a series of large brick-headed elliptical archways, two of which have been filled with modern garage doors, another largely blocked up, leaving only two open.
+The east façade features a series of large brick-headed elliptical archways, two of which have been filled with modern garage doors, with another largely blocked up, leaving only two open.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.